raf1n/raf1n/README.md

 ## :sassy_man:  About me
 - :school: I am a outgoing undergrad at Faculty of Computer Science & Engineering at IIUC.
-- :thinking: I’m currently open for: `An Intern` or a new `job opportunity`.
+- :thinking: I’m currently open for: `A new `job opportunity`.
 - 📫 How to reach me **rahim.rafin.1@gmail.com**
 - :nerd_face: Always `learning new things`
 - 📄 Know about my experiences <a href="https://drive.google.com/file/d/1UUPRV1UET5cNGIuhMfnSr4b3dSo6YZTh/view?usp=sharing" target="blank">Resume</a>